MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Interpreting Black-box Machine Learning Models for High Dimensional Datasets. [[paper]](https://arxiv.org/abs/2208.13405)
+  - Md.
+Rezaul Karim, Md.
+Shajalal, Alex Graß, Till Döhmen, Sisay Adugna Chala, Christian Beecks, Stefan Decker.
+  - Key Word: Curse of Dimensionality; Interpretability; Attention mechanism; Model Surrogation.
+  - <details><summary>Digest</summary> We first train a black-box model on a high-dimensional dataset to learn the embeddings on which the classification is performed.
+To decompose the inner working principles of the black-box model and to identify top-k important features, we employ different probing and perturbing techniques.
+We then approximate the behavior of the black-box model by means of an interpretable surrogate model on the top-k feature space.
+Finally, we derive decision rules and local explanations from the surrogate model to explain individual decisions.

 - SoK: Explainable Machine Learning for Computer Security Applications. [[paper]](https://arxiv.org/abs/2208.10605)
   - Azqa Nadeem, Daniël Vos, Clinton Cao, Luca Pajola, Simon Dieck, Robert Baumgartner, Sicco Verwer.
   - Key Word: Explainable Machine Learning; Cybersecurity; Survey.